rafaelsants1/rafaelsants1/README.md

 ## Hi there/ Olá 👋
 en-US<br>
-I'm Rafael Santos — a passionate developer driven by curiosity and a desire to turn ideas into code.
+I'm Rafael — a passionate developer driven by curiosity and a desire to turn ideas into code.
 Currently diving deep into web and mobile development, I’ve been working with technologies like Python, JavaScript, React, Node.js, and Flutter.
 I’m always exploring new tools and building projects that challenge and expand my skillset.

 🎯 My main focus is on crafting clean, efficient, and user-friendly applications — and I'm currently looking for opportunities to grow professionally as a Junior Developer.